-- Press Windows key + R on your keyboard.
+- Press the Windows key + R on your keyboard.
 This will enable the Run Dialog box.

 - In the box, type “powercfg.cpl” and hit enter or click “OK.”

 - In the Power Options, select “High Performance.”

-- When changing the active power plan, reboot your pc and check if the problem has been resolved after the next startup process is completed.
+- When changing the active power plan, reboot your pc and check if the problem has been resolved after the startup process is completed.

 Method 6 – Reset OneDrive to Its Default State

 Resetting the Onedrive to factory settings is another option; however, it may lose some user preferences.
 The easiest way to do this is to open the Run dialogue box.
-Please remember that after you do this, you will lose all the settings that you configured in OneDrive and start fresh.
+Please remember that after you do this, you will lose all the settings you configured in OneDrive and start fresh.

-Several impacted users have claimed that they were able to address the problem by resetting and restarting the OneDriver service with a series of commands.
-However, you should know that this operation will re-sync all of your OneDrive files.
+Several impacted users have claimed they could address the problem by resetting and restarting the OneDriver service with a series of commands.
+However, you should know that this operation will re-sync your OneDrive files.

 If you choose this path, the following is a simple approach to doing a OneDrive reset:

-- Press Windows key + R on your keyboard.
-This will enable the Run Dialog box, type in “CMD” and press “enter” or click “OK”.
+- Press the Windows key + R on your keyboard.
+This will enable the Run Dialog box to type in “CMD” and press “enter” or click “OK.”

 - In the command prompt, type in the following command “%localappdata%\Microsoft\OneDrive\onedrive.exe /reset” and press enter.

-- After resetting OneDrive, try removing, transferring, or editing documents that were previously triggering the Error 0x8007016A to verify if the problem has been repaired.
+- After resetting OneDrive, try removing, transferring, or editing documents that previously triggered the Error 0x8007016A to verify if the problem has been repaired.

 Hopefully, one of our methods has helped you fix the error 0x8007016A in OneDrive.
 If we did, make sure to let your friends or family know about it in case they would encounter the same error.